apexlang/vscode-extension/README.md

-# VS Code extension for the Apex language
+# Apex language support for VS Code

 Extension for editing Apex Interface Defintion Language (IDL) documents inside VS Code.

 ## Functionality

-This Language Server works for plain text file.
-It has the following language features:
+This extension provides the following language features:

+- Syntax highlighting
 - Completions
-- Diagnostics regenerated on each file change or configuration change
+- Parsing and validation checks
+- Go to definition

+## Development

-## Running the Project
+### Running the Project

 - Run `npm install` in this folder.
 This installs all necessary npm modules in both the client and server folder
 - Open VS Code on this folder.